Allegheny-Computer-Science-302-F2020/cs302-F2020-plans/review/examination-two-review.md

   preview builds
 - How to use GitHub and Netlify to deploy a web site to Netlify's content delivery network
+- The benefits of deploying static HTML to a content delivery network

 ### Using Git Repositories and the GitHub Platform